 If you look closely, bed bugs have short, oval bodies that resemble a flaxseed or a small apple seed.
 They’re also much flatter than baby roaches.
 On the other hand, baby cockroaches have cylindrical or oblong-shaped bodies resembling a pellet or a grain of rice.

 Another way to spot bed bugs and separate them from baby roaches is by looking at their eyes.
-Bed bugs’ eyes appear as dark dots that clearly stick out from the sides of their heads.
+Bed bugs’ eyes appear as dark, beady dots that clearly stick out from both sides of their heads.
 While baby cockroaches do have eyes, they aren’t as noticeable.

 Frequently Asked Questions: Baby Roaches

 Most species of baby roaches are very small, around the size of a grain of rice.
 German cockroach nymphs start at 1/8 inches in length, while American and Oriental cockroach nymphs start at 1/4 inches.

 No, baby roaches can’t fly.
 Most species found in New York (e.g. American, German, and Oriental) are wingless as nymphs, and only develop wings as adults.